Trivivium/devops-2k20/report/REPORT.md

 manual work, but it provided us with invaluable learning opportunities.

-There are other alternatives to Docker, but it is the primary technology supporting containerizatio and thus an unoffical standard in the business.
+There are other alternatives to Docker, but it is the primary technology supporting containerization and thus an unoffical standard in the business.
 An example of an alternative is Vagrant used to provision the servers, but we deemed it less attractive as it is a rather heavy-weight solution (i.e., entire operating system) in order to gain the same isolation Docker provides.

-**Docker Swarm**
-We choose Docker Swarm as the technology used to scale the system.
-As this step was required later in the course the choice integrates beautifully with our prior investment into Docker Compose.
-To keep the setup simple we decided to run Docker Swarm with a single node (the original host machine) to act as the swarm manager and only worker as it also hosts the web applicaton and database.

-We didn't invest too much time looking into alternatives as Docker Swarm seemed to provide all the tools necessary with less technical fragmentation (i.e., using several different providers with differing configuration systems).
+The technology we used to scale the system is Docker Swarm.
+This choice was primarily due to the providing all the features we required and having good integration with Docker, which we already had invested in.
+To keep the setup simple we decided to run Docker Swarm with a single node (the original host machine) acting as both the swarm manager and sole worker node.
+We didn't invest much time looking into alternatives as Docker Swarm provided all the tools necessary with less technical fragmentation, whereas an alternative would require new configuration.

-**Evaluation**
-In accordance with your prior interest in Docker the choice of Docker Swarm was a natural extension of this.
-The main hurdles encountered is the isolated knowledge of the technology.
-Due to nature of it we allocated a single person to set it up, which meant that when an error was encountered by others in the group we didn't have a clear picture.
-However, this can be helped by documenting the approach taken and sharing lessons learned.

-When considering the choice of using a single node there are some consequences we are aware of, but which means true scaling and reliability isn't archieved.
-In the case that the node crashes is the entire system also taken down.
-The scaling aspect is also constrained to the resources available on that single node.
-Both of these issues can be resolved by adding more physical machines to the swarm, which we can do seamlessly because of docker swarm.
-However, this was a deliberate decision in order to keep monetary costs down.
+Using a single node did have the consequence of reduced reliability and scaling as we are restricted to the amount of resources on the host.
+However, both of these concerns can be resolved with the additional physical nodes in the future, which Docker Swarm simplifies greatly.

 ### Programming language & Runtime environment
 Before starting the refactoring of the existing MiniTwit application we considered our